Celebrate Ageing

 YOUR CART

-Embolden is Australia's only National Festival (Congress, Symposium, Art based event) dedicated to combating ageism and building respect for older people.
-Established in 2018, our aim is to build the capacity and confidence of service providers, policy makers, community leaders, older people and everyone who works with or for older people, to accelerate the pace of change.
+Embolden is a National Festival (Congress, Symposium, Art based events) combating ageism and building respect for older people.
+Our goal is to build the capacity and confidence of service providers, policy makers, community leaders and older people to accelerate the pace of change.
+The annual Festival brings key stakeholders together to learn from each other and produce resources that accelerate the pace of change.
 For information on past events, see the Embolden Festival webpage here.

-The #Embolden2025 Festival explores ageism across generations and the intersections of power and privilege.
+The #Embolden2025 Festival explores ageism across generations, cultures and the intersections of power and privilege.
 We propose the 'one size fits all' approach to combating ageism has limited efficacy - because ageism is experienced differently across generations, genders, race, ethnicity, religion, sexuality, ability, geography and financial status.

-We need to understand the places where ageism and other forms of marginalisation meet; and we need tp recognise differences and build awareness of commonalities.
+We need to understand the places where ageism and other forms of marginalisation meet; and we need to recognise differences and build awareness of commonalities.
 To achieve this we will explore how:

 • gerontism differs from youthism